quantumlib/Cirq/docs/ionq/service.md

 useful for configuring the service.
 The most useful of these are

 * `default_target`: this is a string of either `simulator` or `qpu`.
-By setting this you does not have to specify a target every time you run a job using `run`, `create_job` or via the `sampler` interface.
-A helpful pattern is to create two service with defaults for the simulator and for the QPU separately.
+By setting this you do not have to specify a target every time you run a job using `run`, `create_job` or via the `sampler` interface.
+A helpful pattern is to create two services with defaults for the simulator and for the QPU separately.

 * `max_retry_seconds`: The API will pull with exponential backoff for completed jobs.